-- Adhere to established classroom, laboratory/SIM and clinical deadlines. - Adheres to clinical setting, lab and SIM lab policies - Have written excuse for any laboratory/SIM and/or clinical absences. - Be punctual when attending classroom, laboratory/SIM, and clinical experiences. - Remain for the entire classroom/laboratory/SIM/clinical learning experience, unless excused. - Adhere to policies and procedures related to the assigned clinical facility, classroom lab/SIM. - Promptly and properly, identify one's self and role during clinical/SIM experiences. - Adhere to the uniform and dress code policy. - Avoid talking/chatting during lecture/presentations.
-The faculty may ask a student to leave for continued classroom disruptions.
+- Adhere to established classroom, laboratory/SIM and clinical deadlines. - Adheres to clinical setting, lab and SIM lab policies - Have written excuse from a healthcare provider for any laboratory/SIM and/or clinical absences. - Be punctual when attending classroom, laboratory/SIM, and clinical experiences. - Remain for the entire classroom/laboratory/SIM/clinical learning experience, unless excused. - Adhere to policies and procedures related to the assigned clinical facility, classroom lab/SIM. - Promptly and properly, identify one's self and role during clinical/SIM experiences. - Adhere to the uniform and dress code policy. - If Zooming from home, keep yourself muted, unless asking a question or participating in group activities. - Keep your video on during class.